Mythaxis is currently closed to submissions.

 Feel free to include a concise cover letter and/or author bio, though neither is mandatory.
 Mythaxis welcomes authors of all levels of experience.
 We have a history of publishing first-time authors, and we mean to continue this tradition.

-Straightforward manuscript formatting is preferred for editorial convenience.
-We recommend using Shunn’s excellent Modern Manuscript formatting guide, but in particular consider the following:
+Manuscript formatting: We recommend using Shunn’s excellent Modern Manuscript formatting guide, but in particular consider the following:

 - Please use an easy-reading font (Times New Roman 12pt is preferred).

 - Use automatic paragraph formatting to set indents or paragraph breaks.
 Do not manually insert lines between paragraphs.
 Do not use tabs or hit the space bar some number of times for first-line indents.

 - Use a single centred # to represent essential section breaks.